-Romanian ruling coalition plans tax overhaul ahead of key parliament vote
+UPDATE 1-Romanian ruling coalition plans tax overhaul ahead of key parliament vote

 Designated Prime Minister Mihai Tudose will ask for parliament’s vote of confidence later on Thursday, which he is likely to receive given the comfortable parliamentary majority held by the ruling Social Democrat Party (PSD) and its junior partner ALDE.

-The ruling coalition toppled its own cabinet in a no- confidence motion last week, accusing their prime minister Sorin Grindeanu of failing to implement the ambitious governing program that helped them win a December election.
+The ruling coalition toppled its own cabinet in a no- confidence motion last week, accusing their prime minister Sorin Grindeanu of failing to implement the ambitious governing programme that helped them win a December election.

 A majority of ministers from the ousted cabinet feature in the new government, including Tudose.

-PSD leader Liviu Dragnea said the program had been re-worked to make up for delays.
-Former Finance Minister Darius Valcov, currently on trial for taking bribes and using the funds to buy art which he stashed away, is the program's author.
+PSD leader Liviu Dragnea said the programme had been re-worked to make up for delays.
+Former Finance Minister Darius Valcov, currently on trial for taking bribes and using the funds to buy art which he stashed away, is the programme's author.

 The tax overhaul includes changing the flat tax on income and profit, scrapping a dividend tax, cutting social security contributions, granting deductions to some categories, and additional levies for oil and gas companies.